 Paris in the Spring – St Germain:

-I’ve been a Londoner most of my adult life.
+I’ve been a Londoner for most of my adult life.
 A couple of brief excursions to the country and a temporary contract in Brussels for nine months my only attempts to break free.
 Yet, there are cities where I believe I could happily live.
 Paris is one of those cities, somewhere I’ve loved since I was taken to ‘Le Train Bleu’ for dinner at the age of eleven or twelve.

 The apartment was on Boulevard St Germain, right by Cluny, La Sorbonne Metro and just a few minutes from the Seine and Notre Dame.
 A rather scruffy but very secure entrance opened into a traditional hallway with lift and curving staircase.
 On the fourth floor, my home from home, bathed in the evening sunlight.
-Full of personal touches, each bedroom had it’s own bathroom, one with walk in shower, one with fabulous deep tub.
+Full of personal touches, each bedroom had its own bathroom, one with walk-in shower, one with a fabulous deep tub.
 The living room had big curl-up sofas, parquet flooring, books, family photos and contemporary art.
 It felt just a little too much like home to be in a design magazine, but it was a close thing.

 The best bit about this kind of place to stay is that you CAN walk home in the evening and enjoy a bottle of wine looking out over the rooftops of Paris in the privacy of your own place.
 You CAN get up when you like, without having to worry about what time breakfast is served and whether the hotel staff are going to try and make up your room before you’ve had a chance to get dressed.
 You CAN just relax and gaze out of your window all day if that what suits you.

 That is just what I did.
 After I’d had a chance to take a walk.
 I wandered out, took a look at Notre Dame and then went to the next door bistro, recommended by the owners, for my supper.
-Back in the flat I tried valiantly to improve my rusty French by watching a film on TV, but, I was completely distracted by a glass of wine and the wonderful views over the rooftops of the South Bank.
+Back in the flat, I tried valiantly to improve my rusty French by watching a film on TV, but, I was completely distracted by a glass of wine and the wonderful views over the rooftops of the South Bank.

 The next morning I got up early and walked.
 Past St Severin, down to the Seine, then all the way along the river to Musee D’Orsay.
 The last time I walked along this route, the bridges were pristine, love locks didn’t exist.
 Now, bridges have been laden with memories in the form of padlocks.
 The weight of the locks has caused sections of some of the bridges to collapse and others are now protected with boarding panels.

 Back along Boulevard St Germain, I stopped at Les Deux Magots for lunch.
-The food has a timeless quality, dishes presented as they might have been when it was one of the meeting places for surrealist artist, intellectuals and writers.
+The food has a timeless quality, dishes presented as they might have been when it was one of the meeting places for surrealist artists, intellectuals and writers.
 Patrons have included Simone de Beauvoir and Jean-Paul Satre, Ernest Hemingway, Albert Camus and Pablo Picasso.
-Of course now there’s a fair scattering of tourists but the Cafe doesn’t seem to have lost its integrity for all that.
+Of course, now there’s a fair scattering of tourists but the Cafe doesn’t seem to have lost its integrity for all that.

 I wandered back to the apartment, window shopping along the way.
-After coffee another walk, over to Notre Dame, then the Marais.
+After coffee, another walk, over to Notre Dame, then the Marais.
 No pressure, no formality.
 Just a relaxing day exploring.